9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 If you wish to purchase another life insurance plan after surrendering your policy, you might also face certain exclusions and/or higher premiums.

-#7 Affordability
+Affordability

-Once identified, you can narrow down the insurers that check all the boxes and select the most affordable plan.
+This includes the factors above like types of protection coverage, multipliers, riders, etc. Once identified, you can then narrow down the insurers that check all the boxes and select the most affordable plan from there.

-Bonus: Growing your Retirement Nest Egg
+Growing your Retirement Nest Egg

+As mentioned previously, as you grow older, your protection needs decrease.
 At the same time, you would probably want to live out your dream retirement.
 But unfortunately, this requires money.

 Aware of this, some insurers’ whole life plans have features that allow you to tap into your policy’s cash value to supplement your retirement income.